 The Blue Grotto is a total tourist trap but who cares!
 If you are visiting Amalfi you should spend the $15 or whatever it is to go to this cave!

-You will get tired of telling people you didn’t see the blue grottos if you don’t spend the hour or so checking them out.
+You will get tired of telling people you didn’t see the blue grottos if you don’t spend an hour or so checking them out.

 The Blue Grotto was on the top of my bucket list as it should be on the top of yours: The grotto is a cave located just off the sea, where the water turns a dazzling and luminescent color of blue.